 La Carreta Trophy, presented by the IC of Uruguay in 2003, is an official Ladies team competition of the Council of International Lawn Tennis Clubs ("the Council").

-It is a knock-out competition for four lady playing members, two of whom must have reached the age of 45 and two the age of 55, respectively, during the calendar year the competition is held.
+It is a knock-out competition for two lady playing members, one of whom should have reached the age of 50 and one the age of 60 yrs during the calendar year the competition is held.